socdataR/wonderapi/README.md

 -   converts the user’s parameter requests to codes
 -   adds these codes to the default query list
--   calls `wondr::make_query` to obtain query results
+-   calls the WONDER API to obtain query results
 -   processes the results
 -   returns a tidy data frame